cldf-datasets/liljegrenhindukush/raw/WO01a-VOWordOrder.md

 Verb Object Word Order

-For this feature systematic occurrences of a verb preceding a lexical (nonpronominal) object in a transitive clause were noted.
+For this feature systematic occurrences of a verb preceding a lexical (non-pronominal) object in a transitive clause were noted.
 In the sample, Indo-Aryan Kashmiri of India is such a language (although clauses with OV order occur too), as shown in (1).

 (1) <span id="_Ref531867975" class="anchor"></span>Kashmiri, India
     \[kas(i)\] (Indo-Aryan)